 With the announcement of Windows 11, there are minimum hardware requirements.
-One such requirement includes a Trusted Platform Module (TPM) 2.0, which has taken many users by surprise.
+One such requirement includes a Trusted Platform Module (TPM) 2.0, which has surprised many users.
 This means that computers after 2015 will be able to install Windows 11, but older PCs and laptops will not.
-It was at the end of 2014 that the TPM version 2.0 began to be introduced into motherboards and processors.
+At the end of 2014, the TPM version 2.0 began to be introduced into motherboards and processors.
 In addition, on many motherboards and processors, it can be disabled by default in the BIOS.

 Enabling TPM in BIOS of Asus, Gigabyte, MSI, Dell, Asrock, HP, Lenovo, Intel and AMD

-This tutorial is about how to enable Trusted Platform Module (TPM) in BIOS of Asus, Gigabyte, MSI, Asrock, Dell, HP, Lenovo and Intel and AMD processors.
-You should understand that the BIOS is different for everyone, even if the manufacturer is the same, then the firmware and interface may be different.
+This tutorial is about enabling Trusted Platform Module (TPM) in BIOS of Asus, Gigabyte, MSI, Asrock, Dell, HP, Lenovo and Intel and AMD processors.
+You should understand that the BIOS is different for everyone; even if the manufacturer is the same, the firmware and interface may differ.

 1. Enabling TPM in BIOS Asus

 - Go to Advanced > Trusted Computing.